shihezichen/slam_docker_ubuntu16.04_env_build/README.md

 slam docker ubuntu16.04 environment
 =========================
-Docker image to provide VNC interface to access Ubuntu 16.04 LXDE desktop SLAM development environment which has already install the Sophus, G2o, Pangolin, Ceres, PCL, Opencv libraries.
+Create a docker image of SLAM development environment on Ubuntu16.40 with  VNC access interface (for GUI)or SSH access interface(for command line), which has already installed the Sophus, G2o, Pangolin, Ceres, PCL, Opencv libraries for SLAM debug.

-Install the docker
+1. Install the docker
 -------------------------
 Type the following command to download and install the docer 17.12 ce if you haven't installed it: